Shamsullo/mini-eshop/README.md

 # mini-eshop
-This is the test asignment giver by Sunrise Studio Pro (www.sunrisestudio.pro) for a Django Backend Engineer position.
+This is the test asignment given by Sunrise Studio Pro (www.sunrisestudio.pro) for a Django Backend Engineer position.

 ### Find the live-demo of the project:  https://mini-estore.herokuapp.com/